ChatGPT frenzy sweeps China as firms scramble for home-grown options

 On Wednesday, Alibaba said that its research institute Damo Academy was also testing a ChatGPT-style tool.

-Duan, whose company has been using a Baidu AI framework named PaddlePaddle for natural language processing, said ChatGPT was at least a generation more powerful than China's current NLP solutions, though it was weaker in some areas, such as understanding conversation context.
+Duan, whose company has been using a Baidu AI chatbot named Plato for natural language processing, said ChatGPT was at least a generation more powerful than China's current NLP solutions, though it was weaker in some areas, such as understanding conversation context.

 Baidu did not reply to Reuters' request for comments.